Low-overhead fault-tolerant quantum computation by gauging logical operators

 Code-deforming gates are more general and allow a code to be deformed through a sequence of different codes to enact a logical gate~\cite{Raussendorf2007,horsman2012surface,Landahl2014,Paetznick2013,TJOC2013,Bombin2015,Anderson2014}.
 Unlike code-preserving gates, code-deforming gates are generic as they do not necessitate the existence of nontrivial symmetries of the code beyond the logical operators themselves.
 In particular, code-deforming gates allow for the fault-tolerant measurement of logical operators~\cite{horsman2012surface,Landahl2014}.
 This opens up the possibility of implementing measurement-only quantum computation, where Clifford gates and $T$-gate injections are implemented via measurement, or Pauli based computation (PBC)~\cite{bravyi2016trading} where a quantum circuit is compiled into a sequence of generalized magic state injections~\cite{litinski2019game}.
 Lattice surgery is a code-deforming approach to fault-tolerant computation for the surface code that has been studied extensively~\cite{horsman2012surface,Fowler2018,litinski2019game,Chamberland2021}.

 There are a number of proposals for performing fault-tolerant logical gates on qLDPC codes in the literature~\cite{Zhu2023,Scruby2024,cohen2022low,Cowtan2023,Cowtan2024,cross2024linear,Zhang2024}.
 These include code-preserving gates and code-deforming gates.
-The most direct generalization of surface code lattice surgery is the scheme proposed in Ref.~\cite{cohen2022low} where surface codes are replaced by a general qLDPC code and an auxiliary code that is similar to a patch of surface code.
-The auxiliary code incurs a qubit overhead of $\Theta(Wd)$ where $W$ is the weight of the logical being measured and $d$ is the code distance.
-For low-distance codes with $d=O(\sqrt{n})$, where $n$ is the number of physical qubits, this suffices to implement measurement-only quantum computation with qubit overhead linear in $n$.
-However, for higher distance codes the qubit overhead becomes super-linear, increasing to $\Theta(n^2)$ for good codes.
-Furthermore, for constant-rate codes with small polynomial distances, such as hypergraph product codes~\cite{tillich2014quantum,leverrier2015quantum}, this scheme does not suffice to implement linear qubit overhead PBC as the weight of a generic product of logical operators is expected to scale as $\Theta(n)$.
+The most direct generalization of surface code lattice surgery is the scheme proposed in Ref.~\cite{cohen2022low}, and refined in Ref.~\cite{cross2024linear}, which applies to general qLDPC codes and makes use of an auxiliary system similar to a patch of surface code.
+The auxiliary system itself incurs a qubit overhead of $\Theta(Wd)$ where $W$ is the weight of the logical being measured and $d$ is the code distance.
+This auxiliary overhead can make fault-tolerant measurement-based computation significantly more expensive than implementing a quantum memory.
+For instance, a good quantum code that uses $n=\Theta(d)$ physical qubits to encode $k=\Theta(d)$ qubits (see Refs.~\cite{panteleev2022asymptotically,leverrier2022quantum} for examples) requires an auxiliary system at least $\Omega(n^2)$ in size, significantly larger than the code itself.
+Even for other constant rate $k=\Theta(n)$ codes with polynomial distances $d=\text{poly}(n)$, such as hypergraph product codes~\cite{tillich2014quantum,leverrier2015quantum}, measuring generic logical operators with weight $W=\Theta(n)$, such as in PBC, uses a super-linear number $n^{\omega(1)}$ of qubits in the auxiliary system.

-Recent work~\cite{cross2024linear} solves the overhead issues in some cases by pointing out that if constant expansion exists in the Tanner graph structure of the logical operator, the overhead can be reduced significantly to $\Theta(W)$.
-However, this in addition requires the existence of low-weight auxiliary gauge-fixing checks.